jamauro/method/README.md

   schema: Todos.schema,
   serverOnly: true,
   async run(args) {
-    // the code here will execute only on the server
+    // all code here will execute only on the server
   }
 });
 ```